junxit/us-congress-bills-110/metadata.md

 - 2008-04-17 — Introduced in House
 - 2008-04-17 — Introduced in House
 - 2008-04-17 — Referred to the House Committee on Natural Resources.
+- 2008-04-22 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2008-07-15 — Subcommittee Hearings Held.
+- 2008-07-23 — Committee Consideration and Mark-up Session Held.
+- 2008-07-23 — Ordered to be Reported by Voice Vote.
+- 2008-07-23 — Subcommittee on National Parks, Forests, and Public Lands Discharged.
+- 2008-09-11 — Placed on the Union Calendar, Calendar No. 539.
+- 2008-09-11 — Reported by the Committee on Natural Resources.
+H. Rept.
+110-839.
+- 2008-09-11 — Reported by the Committee on Natural Resources.
+H. Rept.
+110-839.